yuriy-chumak/ol/extensions/FFI.md

 ## Function declaration

-Function declaration (linking occurs at the time of declaration, so library should be loaded and valid at this point) consists of:
+Function declaration (the linking occurs at the time of declaration, so library should be loaded and valid at this point) consists of:
 1. the library (`libm` in the example above),
 1. the data type of the value the function returns in terms of ffi (first `fft-double` in the example above),
 1. the function name (`"asin"` in the example above),